Jerome J. Lohr College of Engineering Career Fair - Spring 2023

 There is no better way to introduce yourself than with a firm handshake.
 The College of Engineering Career Fair provides an invaluable opportunity for students and recent graduates to meet employers face-to-face, make contacts, explore career options and inquire about available internships and full-time opportunities.

 Many companies begin their recruitment for summer positions as early as the fall prior to the May start date.
 Whether you are a first-year student interested in learning about what an engineer in your major does, a second-year or third-year student looking for an internship or a final-year student searching for full-time work, the Career Fair is your first step for success.

-If you are a student in engineering, you should attend the College of Engineering Career Fair.
-Even as a first year student, it is important to experience a fair, practice networking, and you may find a great future opportunity.
-Engineering students are in high demand, and this Fair affords students a great opportunity.
+If you are a student in the college, you should attend the College of Engineering Career Fair.
+Even as a first year student, it is important to experience a fair, practice networking and you may find a great future opportunity.
+Engineering students are in high demand, and this fair affords students a great opportunity.

 You do not need to register for the Career Fair.
 However, consider signing up on Handshake and schedule an appointment with the Office of Career Development for resume review and helpful tips.

 Consider preparing a brief 30-second introduction about who you are and why you are interested in the company.
-Practice this introduction before you come to the fair.
-Please visit the Office of Career Development before the Fair to polish your introduction or "elevator speech," review your resume, so you are prepared.
+Practice this introduction before you logon to the fair.
+Please visit the Office of Career Development before the Fair to polish your introduction or "elevator speech," and review your resume so you are prepared.